theGeekist/stars/README.md

 ## Abstract

-Geekist Stars is a Bun and TypeScript toolkit that turns personal GitHub Lists and starred repositories into an auditable corpus with computed health signals, locally generated summaries, explainable categorisation, and enriched topic metadata.
+Geekist Stars is a Bun and TypeScript toolkit for turning your GitHub Lists and starred repositories into an auditable, local-first corpus.
+It computes health signals, generates local summaries, provides explainable categorization, and enriches topics using offline metadata.

 ### Models (Mac quick-pick)

-- **16 GB RAM**: summarise → `llama3.1:8b`; ranking → `qwen2.5:7b` or `llama3.1:8b` (slower)
-- **32 GB+ RAM**: summarise → `qwen2.5:7b`; ranking → `llama3.1:8b` / `qwen2.5:7b`

-Tips:

-- Prefer `:Q4_K_M` or similar quant for speed.
-- If you notice thrash, set `OLLAMA_NUM_PARALLEL=1`.
+For 16 GB RAM, use `llama3.1:8b` for summaries and `qwen2.5:7b` or `llama3.1:8b` (slower) for ranking.
+With 32 GB+ RAM, use `qwen2.5:7b` for summaries and either `llama3.1:8b` or `qwen2.5:7b` for ranking.
+Prefer quantized models such as `:Q4_K_M` for speed, and set `OLLAMA_NUM_PARALLEL=1` to avoid system thrashing.

-**Enhanced CLI Experience**: The command-line interface now features structured help with clear sections, detailed examples, and comprehensive flag descriptions.
-Run any command with `--help` for context-aware guidance.
+The CLI offers structured help, examples, and detailed flag descriptions.
+Use `--help` on any command for guidance.

-> Looking for CLI usage?
-See [USAGE.md](USAGE.md) for command-by-command examples and flags.
+See [USAGE.md](USAGE.md) for CLI usage and examples.

 ## Motivation

-Developers often accumulate hundreds or thousands of starred repositories.
-Over time, recall and organisation degrade, and it becomes hard to remember why a repository mattered or where it belongs.
-Existing tools provide search and browsing, but they rarely combine:
+Developers often accumulate hundreds or thousands of starred repositories, making it difficult to recall their significance or organize them over time.
+Existing tools offer basic search and browsing, but rarely combine list curation, concise summaries, explainable categorization, and topic enrichment in a private and extensible way.
+Geekist Stars fills this gap with a local-first pipeline.

-- **List curation**
-- **Concise summaries**
-- **Explainable categorisation** with curation mode to preserve manual list curation
-- **Topic-level enrichment**

-all in a way that is private, reproducible, and easy to extend.

-Geekist Stars fills this gap with a **local-first pipeline**.

-### Why not SaaS stars managers?

-- **Private by default**: no repo content leaves your machine.
-- **Auditable**: every decision (scores, rationales, runs) is in SQLite.
-- **Composable**: build your own reports with `SELECT`, not a black‑box UI.
+SaaS stars managers often fall short on privacy, auditability, and composability.
+Geekist Stars is private by default (no repo content leaves your machine), every decision is auditable in SQLite, and you can build your own reports with SQL.

 ## Problem Statement

-Given a user’s GitHub Lists and starred repositories, build a local system that:

-1. Summarises each repository in one paragraph suitable for an experienced engineer.
+Given a user's GitHub Lists and starred repositories, the goal is to build a local system that summarizes each repository for engineers, categorizes repositories for user-defined lists, enriches them with offline topic metadata, and stores everything in a relational database for reproducibility and auditing.
-2. Categorises repositories against user-defined list criteria and proposes updates.
-3. Enriches repositories with topic metadata sourced offline from a local clone of `github/explore`.
-4. Persists everything in a relational store that supports reproducible re-runs, auditing, and downstream analysis.

 ## Contributions

-- **Local LLM workflow** using Ollama.
-No remote inference.
-- **Editable prompt schema** in `prompts.yaml`.
-A setup step generates list criteria that can be refined.
-- **Explainable categorisation** that matches repositories to lists using transparent prompts and policies.
-Results can be applied back to GitHub or reviewed first.
-- **Robust summarisation** combining README text, repo metadata, and activity signals into short neutral summaries.
-- **Offline topic enrichment** by parsing a local clone of `github/explore`.
-No network lookups.
-- **Auditable storage** in SQLite with identifiers for each model run, full scores, and indexed text.
+Geekist Stars uses local LLMs (via Ollama), an editable prompt schema, explainable categorization, robust summarization, offline topic enrichment, and auditable storage in SQLite.

 ## System Overview

-The pipeline consists of four stages that can be run independently.

-1. **Ingest**
-   Imports lists and repositories via the GitHub API.
-Computes simple metrics such as popularity, freshness, and activeness, then normalises topics.
-Results are stored in SQLite.

-   **Automatic Cleanup**: During ingest, repositories that are no longer starred are automatically removed from the local database (unless they have manual overrides via `repo_overrides`).
-This ensures the local corpus stays synchronized with your current GitHub stars while preserving any repositories you've manually configured to keep.

-2. **Summarise**
-   Generates a single paragraph per repository using an Ollama model.
-Inputs include README text (when available), description, languages, topics, and activity metrics.
-Output is saved to `repo.summary` and indexed for search.

-3. **Categorise**
-   Evaluates each repository against editable list criteria.
-Scores and rationales are saved to `repo_list_score` under a `model_run`.
-A conservative policy proposes add/remove/review actions, which can be applied back to GitHub Lists.

-4. **Topics**
-   Reconciles `repo.topics` into `repo_topics`, then populates `topics`, `topic_alias`, and `topic_related` by parsing the local `github/explore` repository.
-This produces display names, descriptions, aliases, and related topic edges without network calls.
-A report summarises coverage and usage.
+The pipeline consists of four independent stages: ingest (imports and cleans up repositories and lists, computes metrics, normalizes topics), summarize (generates one-paragraph summaries), categorize (scores repositories for lists and proposes actions), and topics (enriches and normalizes topics from local data).

 ## Data Model (Summary)

-- **Lists and membership**: `list`, `list_repo`.
-- **Repositories and signals**: `repo` with popularity, freshness, activeness, tags, and `summary`.
-- **Repository overrides**: `repo_overrides` to preserve specific repositories during automatic cleanup.
-- **Text index**: `repo_fts` for search over names, descriptions, README text, and summaries.
-- **Model audit**: `model_run`, `repo_list_score` for reproducibility of categorisation.
-- **Topics**: `topics` with metadata from `github/explore`.
-- **Topic graph**: `topic_alias` for normalisation and `topic_related` for edges.
-- **Repo-to-topic**: `repo_topics` derived from metadata and reconciled locally.
+Data is organized into lists and memberships, repositories and computed signals, repository overrides, a text index for search, model audit tables, topics and their relationships, and reconciled repo-to-topic mappings.

 ### Signals (glossary)

-- **popularity**: log‑scaled stars & forks (decays with age)
-- **freshness**: last‑commit recency windowed over 180 days
-- **activeness**: commits/issues/PRs velocity normalised per repo size
+Popularity is based on log-scaled stars and forks (decays with age), freshness is based on recent commits, and activeness measures commit/issue/PR velocity normalized for repo size.

 ## Methods

-### Summarisation

-Summaries are generated in a fixed style: 60-90 words, factual, and present-tense.
-They use both repository text and metadata.
-The goal is fast recall and triage rather than depth.

-### Categorisation and Policy

-Categorisation converts list criteria into structured prompts.
-Each repo receives a score and rationale per list.
-A simple explicit policy turns scores into suggested add/remove/review actions.
-The plan is reported before any changes are applied.

-### Topic Enrichment

-Topics are harvested from `repo.topics`.
-Metadata is parsed from a local `github/explore` clone (`GH_EXPLORE_PATH`).
-Front matter provides descriptions, while Markdown bodies supply related links.
-Aliases and related topics populate `topic_alias` and `topic_related`.

-This avoids reliance on undocumented or unstable APIs.
+Summarization produces factual, present-tense summaries of 60-90 words.
+Categorization uses structured prompts and explicit policies to propose list changes.
+Topic enrichment parses local `github/explore` data to provide metadata, aliases, and related topics.

 ## Reproducibility

-- Prompts live in versioned YAML, generated once during setup and edited in place.
-- Each categorisation run has a unique `model_run` identifier; all scores are stored with it.
-- The database evolves via additive migrations to maintain compatibility.
-- The system can be re-run end-to-end to verify outputs.

-### Resuming work

-Long runs persist progress per `model_run`.

-- Summaries: `gk-stars summarise --all --limit 500 --resummarise` (force rebuilds)
-- Ranking: `gk-stars score --all --resume last` (continue the previous batch)
+Prompts are versioned in YAML and editable.
+Each categorization run is uniquely identified, with all scores stored.
+The database evolves via additive migrations and can be re-run to verify outputs.
+Progress is persisted for long runs, and commands support resuming.

 ## Current Scope and Non-Goals

-- Search is basic (SQLite FTS).
-Richer querying is possible but not included.
-- No attempt is made to infer beyond prompts and metrics.
-Human review is expected.
+Search is basic (SQLite FTS), and human review is expected for categorization.
+The system does not attempt to infer beyond prompts and metrics.

 ## Limitations

-- Summaries depend on metadata quality.
-Repos with poor READMEs yield minimal summaries.
-- Categorisation quality depends on criteria clarity.
-Overlapping lists reduce separation.
-- Topic coverage is bounded by what exists in `github/explore`.
+Summary quality depends on repository metadata.
+Categorization depends on clear list criteria.
+Topic coverage is limited to what's available in `github/explore`.

 ## Future Work

-- Advanced search and filtering over FTS, metrics, and topics.
-- Graph export for repos and topics.
-- Historical diffing across model runs.
-- Assisted criteria authoring and cross-list consistency checks.
+Planned improvements include advanced search, graph export, historical diffing, and assisted criteria authoring.

 ## Ethics and Privacy

-All inference runs locally via Ollama.
-The SQLite database remains on disk, fully inspectable and removable.
-No summaries, scores, or repo data are sent to third parties.
-Applying list updates to GitHub requires explicit user action.
+All inference is local via Ollama.
+The database remains on disk and is fully inspectable and removable.
+No repo data, summaries, or scores are sent to third parties.
+List updates to GitHub require explicit user action.

 ## Conclusion

 ### Automation (nightly)

-Run the orchestrator every night (example: 1 am), then review plans in the morning.
+Schedule the orchestrator to run nightly (e.g., at 1 am), then review the results in the morning.

 ```bash
 0 1 * * *  bun /path/to/stars/scripts/orchestrator.ts --only=lists,ingest,summarise,score >> /path/to/stars/logs/cron.out 2>&1